-Further electrical isolation could be provided by insulation sheets being inserted between each winding and between the resistance winding assembly and the sides, top and bottom of the extruded aluminium housing.
+Further electrical insulation could be provided by insulation sheets being inserted between each winding and between the resistance winding assembly and the sides, top and bottom of the extruded aluminum housing.

 For still further isolation and to provide high ingress protection ratings, the resistor assembly could be encapsulated within a silicone sealant.
 This technique can allow IP ratings up to IP64 to be achieved; this is useful in environments where installation of the brake resistor within a control panel is unwanted or economically prohibitive.

-If enclosed in an extruded aluminium housing the housing acts as a heat-sink and quickly dissipates the thermal energy generated by the resistance windings to open air.
-Special grades of aluminium finishes can be used to give long term durability to all types of atmospheric conditions, including salt-spray.
+If enclosed in an extruded aluminum housing the housing acts as a heat-sink and quickly dissipates the thermal energy generated by the resistance windings to open air.
+Special grades of aluminum finishes can be used to give long term durability to all types of atmospheric conditions, including salt spray.

 When there is restricted space or if the braking resistor has to be built into a control panel, which has inadequate cooling, then forced air-cooled units have limitations and the solution is to use a water-cooled braking resistor.
 These can be indirectly cooled by bolting them down onto a back panel which has built-in coolant pipe loops, sandwiched between a double metal skin.
 The back panel can also be used for cooling other components such as frequency inverters and chokes.
 Some manufactures can even supply braking resistors that have indirect water-cooling that is an integral part of the resistor assembly.